 • Have a parent or sibling with type 2 diabetes

-• History of gestational diabetes or giving birth to a baby who weighed more than 9 pounds
+• Have a history of gestational diabetes or giving birth to a baby who weighed more than 9 pounds

-• Being African American, Hispanic/Latino American, American Indian, Pacific Islander, or Asian American
+• Are African American, Hispanic/Latino American, American Indian, Pacific Islander, or Asian American

-If you are curious if you may have prediabetes you can also visit, www.doihaveprediabetes.org, to take an online assessment powered by the American Diabetes Association to determine your risk and determine if you need an assessment by your healthcare provider.
-This assessment can also point you towards lifestyle changes that are unique to you that you need to tackle.
+If you are curious if you may have prediabetes you can also visit, www.doihaveprediabetes.org, to take an online assessment powered by the American Diabetes Association to determine your risk and get personalized tips for lifestyle changes.

 Start Your Healthy Journey Today!